BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 At least that is what we thought in 2018 when we were migrating from on-premise to the Cloud.

-At that time, Cilium was not yet the MVP it is now in the Kubernetes ecosystem, and VPC CNI was the safest choice for our needs to move to AWS.
-We did not have any need for the large capabilities that Cilium could bring us at that moment.
-It worked perfectly for a long time and fulfilled its mission pretty well.
-But as time went on and new customers were onboarded and new challenges arose, we started needing additional capabilities for our CNI and we started facing some issues.
+At that time, Cilium was not yet the powerhouse it is today in the Kubernetes ecosystem, and VPC CNI was the safest choice for moving to AWS.
+We didn't require the extensive capabilities that Cilium offered at that moment.
+It worked perfectly for a long time and fulfilled its mission well.
+However, as time passed, new customers were onboarded, and new challenges arose.
+We needed additional capabilities from our CNI and began facing performance bottlenecks.

 ## Table of Contents